Home

 On Saturday, September 30, King’s and people across the country will observe the third National Day for Truth and Reconciliation.
 When Canada’s Truth and Reconciliation Commission released its 94 Calls to Action [PDF] in 2015, among these was a Call to Action for the federal government of Canada to establish a statutory holiday “to honour Survivors, their families and communities, and ensure that public commemoration of the history and legacy of residential schools remains a vital component of the reconciliation process.”
 Indeed, before September 30 became a federal holiday, it was observed by many as Orange Shirt Day, a grassroots movement developed to honour residential school survivors.
 Though the TRC successfully campaigned for a day of observance to be enshrined in Canadian law, its Call to Action remains unanswered without our active participation in honouring Survivors, their families and communities and in the ongoing work of Reconciliation.

 Reconciliation is a process and a spirit, with implications on the way we live, teach, study and socialize.
 It is work that takes an open heart, and it is work that offers rewards in turn.
 At King’s, we are in the early stages of this work, but little by little progress is becoming evident, and our community is growing richer for it.
 This year, the Foundation Year Program featured the lecture by Chief Stephen Augustine on the Mi’kmaw creation story in the first week of the program.
 As a university that teaches journalism, King’s holds itself accountable to the TRC Calls to Action addressing journalism and journalism education.
 One part of the university’s response has been to ensure that journalism students learn how to report on Indigenous issues responsibly, something they are taught in the groundbreaking course developed by Assistant Professors Trina Roache and Terra Tailleur, Reporting in Mi’kma’ki.
 Equally, we must support the development of more Indigenous voices in journalism.
-The Mi’kmaw Journalism Cohort, which welcomed its first members this fall, is one way we are working toward that goal.
+The Mi’kmaw Journalism Initiative, which welcomed its first members this fall, is one way we are working toward that goal.

 Last fall, Emily Pictou-Roberts, BA(Hons)’20, returned to King’s to take on the role of the university’s first Nsukwi’ (Auntie-in-Residence).
 Soon we will begin to interview candidates for the role of Indigenous Support and Outreach Coordinator.
 These roles are vital to ensuring we offer adequate support to King’s small, but growing, population of Indigenous students, so that we can say truthfully that King’s is a place where an Indigenous student can maintain and celebrate their Indigenous identity.
 This month, we celebrated a milestone on the way to becoming the more welcoming environment we seek to be, as Assistant Professor Roache and Nsukwi’ Emily hosted a special welcome event to open the university’s first dedicated Mawio’mio’kuom (Indigenous Student Centre).